jquery/infrastructure-puppet/doc/hosting.md

 Before beginning a fleet-wide Debian upgrade, ensure [Puppet § Adding a new Debian version](./puppet.md#adding-a-new-debian-version) has been done for version in question.
 For an example ofa fleet-wide node migration, see https://github.com/jquery/infrastructure-puppet/issues/37.

+### Register a webhook

-When adding nodes to webhooks:
+When adding nodes to webhooks, whether org-wide or a single repo:

 * set `https://FQDN_HERE:8333/` as the URL,
 * choose `application/json` as content type,
-* and use the secret from `puppet-04:/srv/git/puppet/private$ git grep webhook_secret` for production and staging respectively,
+* and use the secret from `ssh puppet-04.ops.jquery.net git -C /srv/git/puppet/private grep webhook_secret` for production or staging respectively,
 * confirm in the GitHub UI that the `ping` payload was succesfully delivered

-### builder (docs::builder)
+### builder

 * Follow [§ Create a new node](#create-a-new-node) for `builder-XX` and `builder-XX.stage`
-* Add new nodes to webhooks for the [jquery org](https://github.com/organizations/jquery/settings/hooks)
+* Follow [§ Register a webhook](#register-a-webhook) for the new nodes at [org-wide jquery webhooks](https://github.com/organizations/jquery/settings/hooks)

-At this point, any commits or tags in docsite repos notify both the new and old builder nodes, with both performing the same builds, and both racing to write pages to the wpdoc nodes.
+At this point, any commits or tags in docsite repos notify both the new and old builder nodes, with both performing the same builds, and both racing to write pages to the wpdocs nodes.
 This should be fine as the updates are idempotent, however it is recommended to shutdown the old builder nodes at this point so that we excercise them fully and discover potential issues.
 These nodes are not user-facing and idle most of the time.

 After one or two docsites have succesfully used the new builder (see [wordpress.md](./wordpress.md)):

-* Remove old nodes from webhooks for the [jquery org](https://github.com/organizations/jquery/settings/hooks)
+* Remove old nodes from [jquery org-wide webhooks](https://github.com/organizations/jquery/settings/hooks)
 * Follow [§ Delete a node](#delete-a-node) for the old nodes

 ### codeorigin

 * Follow [§ Create a new node](#create-a-new-node) for `codeorigin-XX` and `codeorigin-XX.stage`
-* Add new nodes to webhooks for [jquery/codeorigin](https://github.com/jquery/codeorigin.jquery.com/settings/hooks)
+* Follow [§ Register a webhook](#register-a-webhook) for the new node at [jquery/codeorigin](https://github.com/jquery/codeorigin.jquery.com/settings/hooks)
 * Verify that [CodeoriginTest.php](../test/CodeoriginTest.php) passes for both of the new nodes
 * Change `test-codeorigin-stage` in [Makefile](../Makefile) to monitor the new stage node instead
 * Switch "code2" service in Fastly to the new stage node
 * Switch "code" service in Fastly to the new prod node
-* Remove old nodes from webhooks for [jquery/codeorigin](https://github.com/jquery/codeorigin.jquery.com/settings/hooks)
+* Remove old nodes from [jquery/codeorigin webhooks](https://github.com/jquery/codeorigin.jquery.com/settings/hooks)
 * Shutdown the old nodes and **wait a few days** to ease recovery just in case
 * Follow [§ Delete a node](#delete-a-node) for the old nodes